greg-raven/Department-21/_drafts/funnies.md

 "No. You had your chance.
 Lights out."

-Five minutes later: "Da-aaaad…"
+Five minutes later: "Da-aaaad..."

 "WHAT?"
-"I'm THIRSTY … Can I have a drink of water??"
+"I'm THIRSTY ...
+Can I have a drink of water??"

 "I told you NO!
 If you ask again I'll have to spank you!!"

-Five minutes later: "Daaaa-aaaad…"
+Five minutes later: "Daaaa-aaaad..."

 "WHAT??!!"